 As recognition for his leadership abilities, in 2009 he was awarded The DOE Hydrogen Program Meritorious Award (with special recognition for outstanding technical contributions).

 He left Sandia National Laboratories in 2011 and is now a technical consultant to the DOE through Oakridge National Laboratories and supports all Safety Codes and Standards (SC&S) focusing on international engagements.
 He is member of the Regulation Codes and Standards Working Group (RCSWG) of the International Partnership for Hydrogen and Fuel Cells in the Economy (IPHE) assisting the DOE who is the co-chair of this working group.
 He is a Senior Staff Scientist at Fuel Cell and Hydrogen Energy Association (FCHEA) with a focus activity on regulations codes and standards and safety (RCS); is on staff at H2USA supporting the Market Support & Acceleration working group, in this capacity he is the staff for oversight and leadership for safety codes and standards (this activity is on hold pending structural changes in H2USA (2019); he is the ISO TC 197- Hydrogen Technologies Technical Program Director (TPD) for the Built Environment and Safety and the TPD for the Americas, a member of TC/197 Technical Advisory Board, he is on the executive board of IA-HySafe and the chair of the standing research committee of IA-HySafe, chair of the IA-HySafe research priorities standing workshop, a member of the scientific and organizing committees of the International Conference on Hydrogen Safety.
-He is a member of the executive board of the American Institute of Chemical Engineers (AIChE) Center for Hydrogen Safety (CHS) representing IA-HySafe and he is on the executive board of AdapTecSA (a Chilean Company) as Co-Director of Technology.
+He is a member of the the American Institute of Chemical Engineers (AIChE) Center for Hydrogen Safety (CHS) representing IA-HySafe and he is on the executive board of AdapTecSA (a Chilean Company) as Co-Director of Technology.